 In mid-May, we celebrated the launch of Dartmouth's West End Innovation District with a flurry of activity, from building dedications, to hands-on demonstrations, to panels and fireside chats, to tours, to a laser light show.

-At the end of May, students in Steven Peterson's ENGS 19.05 The Future of Energy Systems class presented their work in a poster session in the atrium.
+At the end of May, students in Steven Peterson's ENGS 19.05 The Future of Energy Systems class presented their work in a poster session in the Atrium.

 In June the Institute hosted a lunch to celebrate our graduating seniors and thank our hard-working interns and tour guides for all they have accomplished.

-We capped off spring term with the unveiling of a student-created mural on the glass walls of the Institute's project lab on the atrium level.
+We capped off spring term with the unveiling of a student-created mural on the glass walls of the Institute's project lab.
 Commissioned by a team of Design Corps students who had been working on a project to help illustrate the energy features of the building, the colorful mural asks viewers to notice and ask questions about the building's natural ventilation systems, water-based heating and cooling, and more.
-Pictured are students (L-R) Cammy Lee '22, Avery Hormaechea '24, Alessa Lewis '22, Harrison Munden '23, Sam Miller '24, Sanne Schouten '23.
+Pictured are student artists: Alessa Lewis '22, Camille Lee '22, Ekene Duruaku '22, Harrison Munden '23, Leah Ryu '22, Michelle Chen '22, and Sam Miller '24.